Last updated: 24 May 2018

 How you delete a cookie depends on the programme with which you view web pages.
 This programme is called the internet browser.
 Well-known internet browsers are Internet Explorer, Mozilla Firefox, Google Chrome and Safari.
 You can use your internet browser's help function to find out how to delete cookies.

 Our website is linked to Google Analytics.
 This allows us to see how many people visit our website and which page they find most interesting.
-We use analytics cookies.
+We use analytical cookies.
 We cannot trace this data back to you as a visitor.
 We cannot see your IP address.
 Google may provide this information to third parties if Google is legally required to do so, or insofar as third parties process the information on Google's behalf.
 We have no influence on this.
 We have not allowed Google to use the information obtained by Analytics for other Google services.

 Information about cookies